Medical Cannabis Lighting Guide

-Recommended PAR and DLI levels for your cannabis plants
+Recommended PAR and DLI levels for your medical cannabis plants

 In order to grow healthy plants and yield a bountiful harvest, it is crucial to provide your cannabis plants with the proper intensity and duration of light.
 But just using any light won't do the trick.
 What you need is the right intensity of photosynthetically active radiation (PAR) in the right amount (DLI) at the leaves of your plant to really let them thrive.